tekknolagi/tekknolagi.github.com/_drafts/2020-08-29-compiling-a-lisp-1.md

 significant byte.

 Finally, `0xc3` is the instruction for `ret`. `ret` fetches the return address of the function that called our function off the stack, and jumps to it.
+This transfers control back to the `main` function of the C program.

 When you put all of that together, you get a very small but well-formed program that returns `42`.